sarthakm402/VisionMath/README.md

 # Vision MATH

 This project is a "Math Drawing Calculator" that lets users draw mathematical expressions directly on a canvas.
 The application uses OpenCV for the drawing interface, EasyOCR for recognizing handwritten text, and SymPy for evaluating mathematical expressions.
-It supports basic arithmetic, Pythagorean theorem calculations, and probability computations from drawn text.
+It sup ports basic arithmetic, Pythagorean theorem calculations, and probability computations from drawn text.

 ## Features